vookimedlo/alfred-say-you-say-me/README.md

 ![Alfred menu screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.49.18.png?raw=true "")

 Then, select a voice and your text will be spoken.
+Voices are sorted by locale and previously selected voices are prioritized.
+Notice that the each voice in a menu contains it's locale, name and a localized voice introduction.

 ![Alfred voice menu screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.51.01.png?raw=true "")